sgoldenlab/simba/docs/advanced_labelling.md

 <img src="https://github.com/sgoldenlab/simba/blob/master/images/annotator_adv_1.png" />
 </p>

 In this tutorial I am annotating a video within a SimBA project that has two classifiers.
-We can see this in the `Check behavior` submenu, which is populated with two rows for the two classifiers (`Attack` and `Sniffing`) and two columns for annotating if the behavior happening or not happening in the frame (`PRESENT` and `ABSENT`).
+We can see this in the `Check behavior` submenu, which is populated with two rows for the two classifiers (`Attack` and `Sniffing`) and two columns for annotating if the behavior happening, or not happening, in the frame (`PRESENT` and `ABSENT`).

 <p align="center">
 <img src="https://github.com/sgoldenlab/simba/blob/master/images/annotator_adv_2.png" />